- Welcome to GM East LOC

 The Rochdale Ophthalmology Clinical Assessment and Treatment Service (CATS) is run by Care UK.
 They have been appointed Any Qualified Provider status for Cataract Surgery, Oculoplastics and Yag Laser Capsulotomy.

 Pennine Acute now see emergency eye referrals between 09.00 and 17.00 at Rochdale Infirmary and they have same-day appointments available for emergencies.
-You should give a referral letter to the patient to take with them but phone first.
-Pennine Acute published this leaflet regarding the current arrangement.
+You should refer via Opera but phone first.
+Pennine Acute have provided the following information regarding the current out of hours arrangment.

 For weekends or out-of-hours referrals telephone: